norvig/paip-lisp/docs/chapter20.md

 Still, it can be argued that it is best to produce a single canonical parse, and then let the semantic interpretation functions worry about rearranging the parse in the right order.
 We will not attempt to resolve this debate but will provide the automatic conjunction mechanism as a tool that can be convenient but has no cost for the user who prefers a different solution.

-We are now ready to implement the extended DCG rule formalism that handles `:sem, :ex,` and automatie conjunctions.
+We are now ready to implement the extended DCG rule formalism that handles `:sem, :ex,` and automatic conjunctions.
 The function `make-augmented-dcg,` stored under the arrow `==>`, will be used to implement the formalism:

 ```lisp